Skip to main content

 Wyoming Statutes §1-38-101

 Questions About Wrongful Death Settlement Distributions in Your State?
-Ask a Lawyer
+Ask a Personal Injury Lawyer

 If you've lost a loved one due to the negligence of another person, you may have a case for wrongful death.
-As summarized in the chart above, the state laws that apply to wrongful death lawsuits vary widely, and each state limits the amount of time that you have to file your suit.
-Contact a local personal injury attorney today to make sure your legal rights are preserved.
+As summarized in the chart above, the state laws that apply to wrongful death lawsuits vary widely, and each state limits the time you have to file your suit.
+Contact a local personal injury attorney today to ensure your legal rights are preserved.
+The law offices of a wrongful death lawyer can help claimants fight insurance companies and obtain justice for their families.

 Was this helpful?